UEFA.com works better on other browsers

 What is the UEFA Nations League?

-Now into its third edition, the UEFA Nations League has been guaranteeing competitive matches for every European national team by replacing meaningless friendlies.
+Having completed its third edition, the UEFA Nations League continues to guarantee competitive matches for every European national team by replacing meaningless friendlies.

-The UEFA Nations League is now into its third edition, successfully fulfilling its mission to minimise meaningless friendlies and give nations competitive encounters with equally-ranked teams.
+The UEFA Nations League has now completed its third edition, successfully fulfilling its mission to minimise meaningless friendlies and give nations competitive encounters with equally ranked teams.

 Roll of honour